-NORAD will optimize protection of prioritized Defense Critical Infrastructure while maintaining adequate national response capability in support of civilian air traffic, and cooperate with the Air Force and the Air National Guard to generate greater readiness against high-end threats though enhanced campaigning and training while remaining available to NORAD when indications and warning triggers are met.
+Given the evolving security environment and robust mitigation efforts carried out by interagency partners, NORAD, in cooperation with the Department and the National Guard Bureau, will make specific changes to "just in case" aerospace control alert forces (ACA-1) this year and is conducting ongoing analysis of "just in time" flexible response capabilities (ACA-2).
+Such adjustments will allow NORAD to optimize protection of prioritized Defense Critical Infrastructure while maintaining adequate national response capability in support of civilian air traffic.
+In turn, the Air Force and the Air National Guard will be able to generate greater readiness against high-end threats though enhanced campaigning and training while remaining available to NORAD when indications and warning triggers are met.